vitejs/vite/docs/guide/migration.md

   - `build.polyfillDynamicImport` (use [`@vitejs/plugin-legacy`](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) for browsers without dynamic import support)
   - `optimizeDeps.keepNames` (switch to [`optimizeDeps.esbuildOptions.keepNames`](../config/dep-optimization-options.md#optimizedepsesbuildoptions))

-## Optimized deps and SSR changes
+## Achitecture changes and legacy Options

-These are the biggest architecture changes in Vite v3.
-To allow projects to migrate from v2 in case of a compat issue, options have been added to revert to the Vite v2 strategies.
+This section describes the biggest architecture changes in Vite v3.
+To allow projects to migrate from v2 in case of a compat issue, lecagy options have been added to revert to the Vite v2 strategies.

 :::warning
 These options are marked as experimental and deprecated.
-They may be removed in a future v3 minor.
+They may be removed in a future v3 minor without respecting semver.
+Please pin the Vite version when using them.

-- `experimental.devDepsScanner`
+- `legacy.devDepsScanner`
-- `experimental.buildRollupPluginCommonjs`
+- `legacy.buildRollupPluginCommonjs`
-- `experimental.buildSsrCjsExternalHeuristics`
+- `legacy.buildSsrCjsExternalHeuristics`
   :::

 ### Dev Server Changes